 It just has the best power ready to go providing you with the best sound required no matter your location.
 An update that makes life easier and gives you the best relaxing music in any environment.

-Power Bank Option Lives on Among Other Features
+Power Bank Option from the JBL Boombox Lives on Among Other Features

 So, the power bank option is still available, just for one device to be charged at a time.
 A lifesaver, if you need to give your mobile phone a quick charge.